Widge-5/Sinden_RPi_Emus/README.md

 - extract the file `duckstation_libretro.so` from the zip and place it in a folder called `/opt/retropie/libretrocores/lr-duckstation` on your Raspberry Pi (you may need root permissions to do this).
 - edit the file `/opt/retropie/configs/psx/emulators.cfg` to add the following entry (note this is one line of plain text) :
 - `lr-duckstation = "/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-duckstation/duckstation_libretro.so </dev/null --config /opt/retropie/configs/psx/retroarch.cfg %ROM%"`
 - The next time you launch a rom from the _PSX_ group, this core will be one of the options available via runcommand.

+**lr-swanstation**
+- download the file `lr-swanstation.zip` from the compiled_binaries folder.
+- extract the file `swanstation_libretro.so` from the zip and place it in a folder called `/opt/retropie/libretrocores/lr-swanstation` on your Raspberry Pi (you may need root permissions to do this).
+- edit the file `/opt/retropie/configs/psx/emulators.cfg` to add the following entry (note this is one line of plain text) :
+- `lr-swanstation = "/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-swanstation/swanstation_libretro.so --config /opt/retropie/configs/psx/retroarch.cfg %ROM%"`
+- The next time you launch a rom from the _PSX_ group, this core will be one of the options available via runcommand.